forcedotcom/cli-packages/CONTRIBUTING.md

 1. Fork this repository.
 1. Create a _topic_ branch in your fork based on the correct branch (usually the **develop** branch, see [Branches section](#branches) below).
 Note, this step is recommended but technically not required if contributing using a fork.
 1. Edit the code in your fork.
+1. Write appropriate tests for your changes.
+Try to achieve at least 95% code coverage on any new code.
+No pull request will be accepted without unit tests.
 1. Sign CLA (see [CLA](#cla) below)
 1. Send us a pull request when you are done.
 We'll review your code, suggest any needed changes, and merge it in.